Law on Artificial Intelligence 2025, No. 134/2025/QH15

 IMPLEMENTATION PROVISIONS

 Article 33.
-Annulment of a number of chapters, articles, clauses, and points of the Law on Digital Technology Industry No. 71/2025/QH15
+Annulment of a number of chapters, articles, clauses and points of Law No. 71/2025/QH15 on the Digital Technology Industry

-To annul Clause 9 Article 3, Clause 7 Article 4, Clause 6 Article 12, Point dd Clause 2 Article 34, and Chapter IV of the Law on Digital Technology Industry.
+To annul Clause 9, Article 3; Clause 7, Article 4; Clause 6, Article 12; Point dd, Clause 2, Article 34; and Chapter IV of the Law on the Digital Technology Industry.

 Article 34.
 Effect

-This Law takes effect from March 1, 2026, unless otherwise prescribed in Article 35 of this Law.
+This Law takes effect on March 1, 2026, except the relevant provisions of Article 35 of this Law.

 Article 35.
 Transitional provisions

-1. For AI systems put into operation before the effective date of this Law, providers and deployers are responsible for performing compliance obligations as prescribed in this Law within the following time limits:
+1. For artificial intelligence systems put into operation before the effective date of this Law, providers and deployers shall perform their compliance obligations specified in this Law within:

-a) 18 months from the effective date of this Law for AI systems in healthcare, education, and finance sectors;
+a/ Eighteen months from the effective date of this Law, for artificial intelligence systems in the fields of healthcare, education and finance;

-b) 12 months from the effective date of this Law for AI systems not falling into the cases prescribed at Point a of this Clause.
+b/ Twelve months from the effective date of this Law, for artificial intelligence systems not falling into the case specified in Point a of this Clause.

-2. Within the time limit prescribed in Clause 1 of this Article, AI systems are allowed to continue operating, unless otherwise the State regulatory authority in charge of AI determines that the system poses a risk of causing serious damage, in which case it has the right to request suspension or termination of operation.
+2. Within the time limits specified in Clause 1 of this Article, artificial intelligence systems may continue to operate, unless the state management agency in charge of artificial intelligence determines that such systems are likely to cause serious damage and therefore has the right to request the suspension or termination of their operation.

 Please log in to a subscriber account to see the full text.
 Don’t have an account?
 Register here